titopandub/trino_mcp/README.md

 This is an early v0.1 version with many planned improvements:

 - [ ] Integrate with newer MCP versions when available to fix SSE transport issues
+- [ ] Add/Validate support for Hive, JDBC, and other connectors
 - [ ] Add more comprehensive query validation across different types and complexities
 - [ ] Implement support for more data types and advanced Trino features
 - [ ] Improve error handling and recovery mechanisms